BALAJI-PRO-001/data-structure-in-java/README.md

 Based on memory allocation, the Linear Data Structures are further classified into two types:

-    Static Data Structures: The data structures having a fixed size are known as Static Data Structures.
+- **Static Data Structures:** The data structures having a fixed size are known as Static Data Structures.
 The memory for these data structures is allocated at the compiler time, and their size cannot be changed by the user after being compiled; however, the data stored in them can be altered.
-    The Array is the best example of the Static Data Structure as they have a fixed size, and its data can be modified later.
+  **The Array is the best example of the Static Data Structure as they have a fixed size, and its data can be modified later**.
-    Dynamic Data Structures: The data structures having a dynamic size are known as Dynamic Data Structures.
+- **Dynamic Data Structures:** The data structures having a dynamic size are known as Dynamic Data Structures.
 The memory of these data structures is allocated at the run time, and their size varies during the run time of the code.
 Moreover, the user can change the size as well as the data elements stored in these data structures at the run time of the code.
-    Linked Lists, Stacks, and Queues are common examples of dynamic data structures
+  **Linked Lists, Stacks, and Queues are common examples of dynamic data structures**.

+### Types of Linear Data Structures:
+- Arrays
+- Linked Lists
+- Stacks
+- Queues